-- Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law - Establish a data sharing agreement with the supplier or contractor, to ensure the fair and lawful processing of any personal data we share - Only share data that the supplier or contractor needs to carry out their service
+- Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law; - Establish a data sharing agreement with the supplier or contractor, to ensure the fair and lawful processing of any personal data we share for example, the use of a handshake platform; - Only share data that the supplier or contractor needs to carry out their service.

 We will also share personal data with law enforcement and government bodies where we are legally required to do so.

-We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our pupils or staff.
+We may also share personal data with emergency services and local authorities to help them to respond to an emergency that affects any of our pupils or staff.
 Where we transfer personal data internationally, we will do so in accordance with data protection law.

-9. Subject access requests and other rights of individuals
+9. Subject access requests and other rights of individuals.